FROM AUTHOR TO authority

 You earn the attention and then the trust of your reader.
 Then they (may) form a new opinion, depending on how your book shapes their worldview.

-On this final point, I believe that creating ambassadors is an automatic and earned response.
+On this final point, I believe that creating ambassadors is an automatic and earned response from writing a book.
 When we delight the people we serve.
 When we turn our readers into fans.
-And our fans into what Kevin Kelly, founder of Wired magazine, memorably calls True Fans.
+And when we turn our fans into what Kevin Kelly, founder of Wired magazine, memorably calls True Fans.

-You want to build and engage with your community
+Your first step to building and engaging deeply with your community

 So if you’re an author who wants to build and engage with your community, you’re in the right place.